MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-install-app.md

 ---
 # Install and setup Microsoft Teams integration

-By default, the Basic and Enhanced Microsoft Teams Integration is disabled in customer engagement apps in Dynamics 365.
+By default, the Basic and Enhanced Microsoft Teams Integration is disabled for customer engagement apps in Dynamics 365 (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation).
 To turn these features on, follow the steps below.
 To learn more about what the difference, see [Difference between the Basic and Enhanced Collaboration Experience with Microsoft Teams](teams-basic-vs-enhanced-collaboration.md).

    > [!div class="mx-imgBorder"]
    > ![Settings page](media/teams-system-settings.png "Settings page")

    > [!NOTE]
-   > - If Microsoft Teams integration is not enabled on the **System Settings** page, then Microsoft Teams users can still connect to customer engagement app record or view to Microsoft Teams collaboration channel, but the connected Microsoft Teams channel and the file library do not appear in customer engagement apps in Dynamics 365.
+   > - If Microsoft Teams integration is not enabled on the **System Settings** page, then Microsoft Teams users can still connect to record or view in customer engagement apps (such as Dynamics 365 Sales and Dynamics 365 Customer Service) to Microsoft Teams collaboration channel, but the connected Microsoft Teams channel and the file library do not appear in customer engagement apps in Dynamics 365.
    > - When the feature is enabled, the collaboration feature is [enabled only for a selected set of system entities](https://docs.microsoft.com/dynamics365/teams-integration/teams-collaboration#record-types-that-support-microsoft-teams-integration-in-model-driven-apps).
 If you want to enable Microsoft Teams integration for additional entities or custom entities, you can only do it programmatically using the **msdyn_SetTeamsDocumentStatus** Web API action.
 More information: [Enable or disable Microsoft Teams Integration using code](../developer/integration-dev/teams-integration-using-code.md).
    > - If you run into any issues during configuration, see [Troubleshoot configuration issues with Teams Integration](https://docs.microsoft.com/dynamics365/teams-integration/teams-troubleshoot#troubleshoot-configuration-issues-with-microsoft-teams-integration).